 Modern life is chaotic, busy and stressful.
 An 'always-on' culture can leave us drained, disillusioned and despairing.
 In the midst of constant demands, sometimes we have to take a step back, remove ourselves from the daily grind and take the time to think.

-Online Counselling enables you to access counselling at a time and in a place which is convenient to you; either by email, instant messaging (IM) or webcam.
+Online Counselling enables you to access counselling at a time and in a place which is convenient to you; either by video on Teams or Zoom, by email, or by instant messaging (IM).
 This means that it can fit more easily around your work or family commitments, or allow you to gain support if you are in a more remote location.

 What sort of issues can be addressed?

 Online counselling may be able to help with a wide range of issues, including abuse, anxiety, stress, depression, eating difficulties, loneliness, relationship problems, bereavement, depression, self-esteem, discrimination, and many more.

 Not all types of issues can be resolved through online counselling and I will let you know if I think that face-to-face counselling or some other form of support might be more appropriate for you.
 If this is the case, I will make every effort to help you find a suitable alternative source of support.

 If you are under the age of 18, additional considerations regarding confidentiality and safety have to be considered.